PercyWoeds/ruby_snat2/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Write and fix some tests if you feel like doing it.
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request describing what you've done

 ## Authors